Fairey Firefly: Operational history

 During the Korean War of the 1950s, both British and Australian Fireflies carried out anti-shipping patrols and ground strikes from various aircraft carriers positioned offshore.
 Additional missions roles including anti-submarine patrols and aerial observation, as well as assisting battleships in providing effective naval gunfire support.
 Numerous FAA Fireflies were loaned to the Australian Navy during the conflict as many of its aircraft did not feature cannons when configured for anti-submarine warfare.
 Despite several incidents of aircraft being struck by anti-aircraft fire, the Firefly proved to be relatively rugged.
 The type was routinely used for strike operations against targets such as bridges and railway lines to damage North Korean logistics and communications.
 As the war went on, pilots developed new low-level dive-bombing techniques to achieve greater accuracy.
 Combat use of the Firefly in the theatre continued until the signing of the Korean Armistice Agreement on 27 July 1953, although post-armistice patrols involving the type continued for several years afterwards.

 Firefly FR.Mk 4 of the Netherlands Navy operating in Dutch New Guinea.

 FAA Fireflies were again deployed in the Far East amid the Malayan Emergency, where it was used to conduct ground-attack operations against Malayan Communist Party insurgents.
 The Firefly's front line career with the FAA came to an end shortly following the introduction of the newer and larger Fairey Gannet, which effectively replaced the type.
 The RAN also decided to relegate their Fireflies to secondary duties following the adoption of newer aircraft, such as the Gannet and the jet-powered de Havilland Sea Venom.
 Several versions of the type were developed later in its career to serve in a number of secondary roles, including as trainers, target tugs and drone aircraft.
-As an example, the Indian Navy acquired a batch of 10 aircraft during the mid-1950s for target tug purposes.
-By the end of the 1950s, many operators were disposing of their remaining Fireflies, typically as scrap.